JLPT Levels: A Comprehensive Guidance For You

 • Listening in 50 minutes

-When we compared the duration of the JLPT N5 to N3 exam, the JLPT N2 exam has a longer duration.
-In addition, language and reading knowledge sessions are also included in the JLPT N2.
-Because there are only two sessions, and the first session lasts a long time, it is hoped that the examinees will try to stay focused and concentrated during the exam.
+When comparing the duration of the JLPT N5 to the JLPT N3, the JLPT N2 is longer.
+In addition, the JLPT N2 includes sessions on Japanese knowledge and reading skills.
+Because there are only two sessions, and the first session is long, it is hoped that examinees will try to stay focused and concentrated during the exam.

-The minimum score that must be obtained to pass the JLPT exam is different, depending on the exam that is taken.
-The minimum score to pass JLPT N2 is 90 out of a total score of 180.
+The minimum score required to pass the JLPT exam varies depending on the exam taken.
+The minimum score to pass the JLPT N2 is 90 out of a total of 180.

-In addition, to be able to get these scores, it is important to understand that each exam session also has a minimum passing score standard.
-If the score is below the passing standard in one of the test sessions, the examinee is considered not to have passed.
+In order to achieve this score, it is also important to understand that each exam session also has a minimum passing score standard.
+If the score is below the passing standard in any of the exam sessions, the examinee is considered to have failed.

-Although there are only two sessions in the test, the assessment of passing standards is divided into three sessions.
-As in the JLPT N3 passing standards, the JLPT N2 graduation standards are also divided into three as follows:
+Although there are only two sessions in the test, the passing standard assessment is divided into three sessions.
+As with the JLPT N3 passing standards, the JLPT N2 passing standards are divided into three sessions as follows:

 • Vocabulary and kanji sessions: at least 19 out of a total score of 60